 People: BP PLC (BP.L)

 Mr. Lamar McKay serves as Deputy Group Chief Executive of the Company.
 He was Chief Executive - Upstream of BP Plc.
 He is accountable for group strategy and long-term planning, safety and operational risk and group technology.
 In addition to supporting the group chief executive, he also focuses on various corporate governance activities including ethics and compliance.
-Lamar started his career in 1980 with Amoco and has held a broad range of positions.
-In 1993, he became general manager for the Arkoma Basin, and in 1997 moved into the role of business unit leader for the Gulf of Mexico Shelf.
-During 1998-2000, he worked on the BP-Amoco merger and served as head of strategy and planning for the worldwide exploration and production business in London.
-In 2000, he became business unit leader for the Central North Sea in Aberdeen, Scotland.
-In 2001, Lamar became chief of staff for the worldwide exploration and production business, and subsequently served as chief of staff to BP’s deputy group chief executive.
-Lamar became group vice president, Russia and Kazakhstan in 2003 where he was responsible for BP’s Upstream businesses, including BP’s interest in the TNK-BP joint venture.
-He served as a member of the board of directors of TNK-BP from February 2004 to May 2007. n May 2007, Lamar moved to Houston to assume the role of senior group vice president, BP p.l.c. and executive vice president, BP America where he led BP’s efforts to resolve various issues involving the Texas City refinery, Prudhoe Bay field and US trading function.
-In June 2008, he became executive vice president, special projects focusing on Russia where he led BP’s efforts to restructure the governance framework for TNK-BP.
-In February 2009, Lamar was appointed chairman and president of BP America Inc, serving as BP’s chief representative in the US.
-In October 2010, he additionally assumed the role of chief executive officer and president for the Gulf Coast Restoration Organization.
-On 1 January 2013, he became chief executive, Upstream, responsible for exploration, development and production, serving in the role until April 2016.
+Lamar started his career in 1980 with Amoco and held a range of technical and leadership roles.
+During 1998 to 2000, he worked on the BP-Amoco merger and served as head of strategy and planning for the exploration and production business.
+In 2000 he became business unit leader for the central North Sea.
+In 2001 he became chief of staff for exploration and production, and subsequently for BP’s deputy group chief executive.
+Lamar became group vice president, Russia and Kazakhstan in 2003.
+He served as a member of the board of directors of TNK-BP between February 2004 and May 2007.
+In 2007 he was appointed executive vice president, BP America.
+In 2008 he became executive vice president, special projects where he led BP’s efforts to restructure the governance framework for TNK-BP.
+In 2009 Lamar was appointed chairman and president of BP America, serving as BP’s chief representative in the US.
+In January 2013, he became chief executive, Upstream, responsible for exploration, development and production, serving in the role until April 2016.